Algae Quiz Questions:

 Related: Satellite communication mcq

-Alga are useful to man because
+Alga is useful to man because

 (a) They help in restoring the fertility of the soil